-A few services are shared between the Town and the City of Cedarburg.
+A few services are-The only shared service agreement that the Town has is between the Town and the City of Cedarburg is for the provision of fire and rescue services.
 They are: Cedarburg Community Pool and Cedarburg Fire and Emergency Medical.
+The agreement is for a 10-year period commencing January 1, 2024 and ending December 31, 2033.